Weekend Getaways

 Friday: Stroll South Congress Avenue for Local Wares

-With its throngs of boutiques, hip restaurants and laid-back cocktail bars, South Congress, also known as the SoCo District to locals, is one of the liveliest neighborhoods in Austin.
+With its throngs of boutiques, hip restaurants and laid-back cocktail bars, South Congress, also known as SoCo, is one of the liveliest neighborhoods in Austin.

-Begin your exploration of the borough at Jo’s Coffee where you can fuel up with a cold brew and breakfast tacos.
-Enjoy a scramble of eggs, hash browns and a delectable mix of cheddar and jack cheese inside steamy flour tortillas.
+Begin your exploration of the borough at Jo’s Coffee where you can fuel up with a cold brew and a pastry or breakfast tacos with hash browns.

 Fresh oysters on ice with lemon wedge